CruGlobal/terraform-provider-semaphoreui/docs/resources/user.md

 page_title: "semaphoreui_user Resource - semaphoreui"
 subcategory: ""
 description: |-
-  Provides a SemaphoreUI User resource.
+  The user resource allows you to manage a User in SemaphoreUI.
 ---

 # semaphoreui_user (Resource)

-Provides a SemaphoreUI User resource.
+The user resource allows you to manage a User in SemaphoreUI.

 ## Example Usage